 Anthony O'Neill was a designer working at a small company, occasionally touching code.
-He became more interested in programming and after doing some online courses he snagged a job as a remote Web Developer, allowing him to get out of debt, work from wherever he wants and make his own projects in his own time.
+He became more interested in programming and after doing some online courses he snagged a remote developer job, allowing him to get out of debt, work as a digital nomad and make his own indie hacker projects.
 Anthony today shared his advice for newbie coders in an exclusive interview.

 Hey, I’m Anthony O’Neill.
 I’m from Newcastle, England and I currently do development for my own website and an app agency remotely.
 My background before development was illustration, design, and some animation.
 My current location at the time of writing this is Cleveland, Ohio.
 However, I spend most of my time in Dublin, Ireland.